viniciusgribas/ANP-PROJECT/README.md

     - Pivot Table 2 ) "Vendas, pelas distribuidoras, de óleo diesel por tipo e Unidade da Federação - 2013-2020 (m3)"

 3) This data, presented by the pivot tables, does not have its data source easily accessible in another spreadsheet.
 Also, the data is not available through the Excel shortcut: PivotTableTools>Analyze>Change Data Source.
 This shows the need to extract them using Excel's own `VBA` programming language.
-The advantage of extracting them this way is not only the reduced time for processes that could be long, but the possibility of applying them via `python`, through the `"wlwings" library`.
+The advantage of extracting them this way is not only the reduced time for processes that could be long, but the possibility of applying them via `python`, through the *[`xlwings library`](https://www.xlwings.org/)*.

      - The worksheet, once opened, has by default only one sheet, called "plan1".